Does Anyone Have The Right to Philosophy?

 To Forgo Truffaut

-There are barely any characters to speak of, no arcs, and no anchors.
-We’re embedded with a SEAL squad on deployment, but these men are not introduced or developed.
+Warfare has barely any characters to speak of, no arcs, and no anchors.
 They are silhouettes, pulses, steady gazes, and trembling fingers on triggers.

 The Dive Bar of Eternal Youth